onaio/onadata/docs/projects.rst

 Share a project with a specific user
 -------------------------------------

-You can share a project with a specific user by ``POST`` a payload with
+You can share a project with a specific user by ``PUT`` a payload with

 - ``username`` of the user you want to share the form with and
 - ``role`` you want the user to have on the project.Available roles are ``readonly``, ``dataentry``, ``editor``, ``manager``.